Useful Information for Buyers

 Typically there are three different fees which are applied to each item won.
 VAT is then applied to both the original hammer price and the fees:

-- Online Fee: This is a 1.5% standard fee we charge (similar to the hammer fee you would expect to pay at an auction house).
-A minimum fee of £1 applies, above that amount the fee is static and we aim to keep this the most competitive fee on the market.
+- Online Fee: This is a 1.5% + VAT standard fee we charge (similar to the hammer fee you would expect to pay at an auction house).
 We want to make buying at auction accessible and low cost and have therefore positioned our online fee at the lowest on the market.
+There are NO minimum fees to be applied!

 - Payment processing fee: No Charge